Human blood spill

 - Secure and confine the area if possible.

 - Immediately notify your supervisor that only properly trained staff may respond.
-Blood removal, cleaning, and disinfection may only be attempted by trained laboratory personnel, University Fire Marshal’s Office, or select University Housekeeping staff enrolled in the University BBP program according to their OSHA Bloodborne Pathogens Exposure Control Plan & SOPs.
+Blood removal, cleaning, and disinfection may only be attempted by trained laboratory personnel, University Fire and Life Safety’s Office, or select University Housekeeping staff enrolled in the University BBP program according to their OSHA Bloodborne Pathogens Exposure Control Plan & SOPs.

 - Without proper training to clean up the spill, the supervisor notifies 911 from a campus phone or 919-515-3000 for non-emergencies.